ealush/vest/website/docs/writing_your_suite/result_object.md

 Done is a function that can be chained to your validation suite, and allows invoking callbacks whenever one, or all fields, are finished running - regardless of the validation result.

 If we specify a field name in our `done` call, Vest will not wait for the whole suite to finish before running our callback.
-It will invoke immediately when all tests with that given name finished running.
+It will invoke immediately when all tests with that given name finish running.

 `.done()` calls can be infinitely chained after one another, and as the validation suite completes - they will all run immediately.